It started with pigs. And with the smell there.

 Tihomir Lelas was not just an inventor.
 He was a person who inspired others.
 The effect of zeolite was researched.

 And so — the decisive turn.
-A group of businessmen formed around Lelas, so enthusiastic about the technology that they became active themselves.
-Each in their own field.
-Each with their own idea of how this technology could be used.
+Around Lelas, a group of businessmen formed, so enthusiastic about the technology that they became active themselves.
+Each in his own field.
+Each with his own idea of how this technology could be used.

-Another began field investigations of tribomechanically activated calcite in various crops — first in Europe, then worldwide.
+Another began field trials of tribomechanically activated calcite in various crops — first in Europe, then worldwide.
 Grapevines, olive trees, sugar beets, wheat.
 The results were convincing.

-At Steinkraft, we have developed our own production method — Air2Air Activation Technology — a further development of the tribomechanical process.
-Air2Air Activation Technology is an airflow grinding process: The raw materials are pulverized in the airflow.
+At Steinkraft, we have developed our own production method using Air2Air Activation Technology — a further development of the tribomechanical process.
+Air2Air Activation Technology is an airflow grinding process: the raw materials are pulverized in an air stream.
 Without abrasion.
 Electrostatically charged.
 Highest purity.
 Maximum effectiveness.

 The name says it all: Air2Air.
-Air to air.
-The particles collide in the airflow — not on metal surfaces, not in rotating drums.
-Mineral against mineral, in an airflow that creates the collisions.
+Air to Air.
+The particles meet in the air stream — not on metal surfaces, not in rotating drums.
+Mineral against mineral, in an air stream that generates the collisions.

 The raw material source: Košice, Eastern Slovakia.
 100% clinoptilolite zeolite.
-Purity is controlled.
-Transport takes place in completely sealed BigBags — no bulk goods, no paper bags that could draw moisture.
-And no bulk material.
+The purity is controlled.
+Transportation takes place in completely sealed BigBags — no bulk goods, no paper sacks that could absorb moisture.
+And no loose bulk material.

 And we produce it ourselves — we determine when and how finely it is ground.
 This is not a detail.
 It is the core of our quality control.

-What happens on the market — and why you have to look closely
+What happens in the market — and why you need to look closely

-Where successful technology emerges, imitators follow.
-That's normal.
-The problem arises when imitators don't understand the technology — or when they deliberately deceive.
+Where a successful technology emerges, imitators follow.
+This is normal.
+The problem arises when imitators do not understand the technology — or when they deliberately mislead.

-Ball mill zeolite sold as "ultrafine."
-We measured a supposedly 50-micron product in our own laboratory — and found particles up to 300 micrometers.
-That's a rip-off.
-And a product that won't do much on a plant's leaf — not even in the soil.
+Ball mill zeolite sold as "ultra-fine".
+In our own lab, we measured a supposed 50-micron product — and found particles up to 300 micrometers.
+This is deceptive.
+And a product that won't do much on a plant leaf — not even in the soil.

 Sieved or crushed calcite as foliar fertilizer.
 Calcite that has simply been sieved or conventionally ground does not have the electrostatic charge that draws it through the leaf pores.
 It remains on the plant's leaf.
 It is chemically detectable.
 But it does not penetrate and has no effect inside the leaf.

 Tribodynamic instead of tribomechanical.
 There are products that call themselves tribodynamic — a different process with different properties.
 The name sounds similar.
 The effect is different.
-Attention is required here.
+Caution is advised here.

 The questions one should ask before buying a zeolite or calcite product:

 How was it ground — ball mill or tribomechanically?
 Where does the raw material come from — and has it been tested for heavy metals?
-How big are the particles really — and can that be proven?
+How large are the particles really — and can this be proven?

 From Styria to the World

-Tihomir Lelas began in 1987 in a pigsty near Deutschlandsberg.
-He built a machine that howled, dusted, and roared like a jumbo jet.
+Tihomir Lelas began in a pigsty near Deutschlandsberg in 1987.
+He built a machine that howled, dusted, and thundered like a jumbo jet.
 In doing so, he discovered something that science had not known until then.

-What Lelas never stopped believing: That nature has the best solutions.
-That a mineral, properly prepared, can achieve more than any synthetic chemistry.
+What Lelas never stopped believing: that nature has the best solutions.
+That a mineral, properly processed, can achieve more than any synthetic chemistry.
 And that this performance is measurable — in Brix value, in yield, in taste.

 The thinking stone is still thinking.
 Today in leaves, in soils, in fruits.